 Where We Stayed

-When it comes to Banska Stiavnica hotels, there isn’t a ton of options.
+When it comes to Banska Stiavnica hotels, there aren’t a lot of options.
 However, when it comes to luxury accommodations in the heart of town, the Penzion Cosmopolitan II is the preferred address for visiting royalty who come to the region.
 No, really.
 This inn has hosted kings and queens…and us.

-Perched on the corner just below the Mining Academy on Banska Stiavnica’s main street, the Penzion Cosmopolitan II inn has one of the best locations in town.
+Perched on the corner just below the Mining Academy on the main street, the inn has one of the best locations in town.
 When we rolled into town, we were looking to be treated like visiting royalty.
 And, like the other royal family, we also stayed in the grand Royal Suite – a massive three room suite that occupies the entire second floor of the hotel.
 And like that other royal couple, we drank delicious Slovakian wine while we relaxed in our room.
-This is the kind of life we could get used to!
+This is the kind of life we could get used to.

 Perhaps the most unique aspect of the Penzion Cosmopolitan II is the mine.
 All of the hills around the town are riddled with mines.
 Access to the mines was through horizontal tunnels that connect to the vertical shafts.
-These access tunnels were essentially built into the basements of buildings – including the Penzion Cosmopolitan II.
+These access tunnels were essentially built into the basements of buildings, including our hotel.

 Where We Ate

-There are number of small restaurants in Banska Stiavnica, as well as several cafes and bars.
+There are number of small restaurants in town as well as several cafes and bars.
 On our first night, we walked down the hill to the Penzion Cosmopolitan I for dinner in their restaurant.
 The Cosmopolitan actually has three distinct inns in town.
-While slept at Penzion Cosmopolitan II, the restaurant is located down the hill at Penzion Cosmopolitan I.

 We were expecting to dine on traditional Slovak cuisine.
 We were completely unprepared for an explosive six-course tasting menu of dishes rooted in Slovak heritage, but leaping into world cuisine.
 At times, the chef was playful in the use of the ingredients.
 We started with a “steak” of veal tartar that had a light citrus flavor before enjoying roasted plums with bacon and brandy (a duo of the sweet and the savory).